Loading...

 How to consume Masala Dosa without glucose spikes

-Drink water before and during your meal to assist in digestion and help maintain stable blood sugar levels.
+Drink plenty of water before and during your meal.
+This can aid digestion and help manage glucose levels.

 healthspan-mbl